-Director – Zack Snyder, Screenplay – Chris Terrio & Joss Whedon, Story – Zack Snyder & Chris Terrio, Producers – Jon Berg, Geoff Johns, Charles Roven & Deborah Snyder, Photography (3D) – Fabian Wagner, Music – Danny Elfman, Visual Effects Supervisor – John ‘DJ’ Desjardin, Visual Effects – Double Negative (Supervisor – Tom Proctor), Method Studios (Supervisor – Sean Leonard), MPC (Supervisor – Seth Maury), Pixomondo, Rodeo FX, Scanline VFX (Supervisor – Bryan Hirota), Shade VFX LLC, Teamworks Digital, Vitality Visual Effects, Weta Digital Limited (Supervisor – Keith F. Miller, Animation Supervisor – Simeon Duncombe), Special Effects Supervisor – Mark Holt, Production Design – Patrick Tatopoulos.
-Production Company – Warner Brothers/Ratpac-Dune Entertainment/Atlas Entertainment/Cruel and Unusual Productions
+Director – Zack Snyder, [Uncredited Additional Material by Joss Whedon], Screenplay – Chris Terrio & Joss Whedon, Story – Zack Snyder & Chris Terrio, Producers – Jon Berg, Geoff Johns, Charles Roven & Deborah Snyder, Photography (3D) – Fabian Wagner, Music – Danny Elfman, Visual Effects Supervisor – John ‘DJ’ Desjardin, Visual Effects – Double Negative (Supervisor – Tom Proctor), Method Studios (Supervisor – Sean Leonard), MPC (Supervisor – Seth Maury), Pixomondo, Rodeo FX, Scanline VFX (Supervisor – Bryan Hirota), Shade VFX LLC, Teamworks Digital, Vitality Visual Effects, Weta Digital Limited (Supervisor – Keith F. Miller, Animation Supervisor – Simeon Duncombe), Special Effects Supervisor – Mark Holt, Production Design – Patrick Tatopoulos.
+Production Company – Warner Brothers/Ratpac-Dune Entertainment/Atlas Entertainment/Cruel and Unusual Productions.

 Ben Affleck (Batman/Bruce Wayne), Henry Cavill (Superman/Clark Kent), Gal Gadot (Wonder Woman/Diana Prince), Ezra Miller (The Flash/Barry Allen), Jason Momoa (Aquaman/Arthur Curry), Ray Fish (Cyborg/Ray Stone), Amy Adams (Lois Lane), Jeremy Irons (Alfred Pennyworth), Ciaran Hinds (Voice of Steppenwolf), Diana Lane (Martha Kent), J.K.
 Simmons (Commissioner James Gordon), Connie Nielsen (Queen Hippolyta), Billy Crudup (Henry Allen), Amber Heard (Mera), Joe Morton (Silas Stone), Michael McElhatton (Black Clad Alpha)

-In the aftermath of the death of Superman, Batman begins searching the world to build a team of those with superpowers to fight alongside himself and Wonder Woman against the looming invasion.
+In the aftermath of the death of Superman, Batman starts searching the world to build a team of those with superpowers to stand against the looming invasion fight alongside Wonder Woman and himself.
 These include Barry Allen, a nerdy teenager who can move with incredible speed after being struck by lightning and operates as The Flash.
 Bruce travels to Iceland in search of Arthur Curry, nicknamed Aquaman, who lives underwater and can control watery elements, but he wants nothing to do with the human world.
-They are also followed by Ray Stone, who has been transformed into a cyborg and has the ability to access and control technology after contact with an alien object in his father’s laboratory.
-Wonder Woman reveals that the object is one of the Mother Boxes, a powerful artefact that was split in three after an ancient battle in which the Amazons, Atlanteans and humans repelled a destroyer of words known as Steppenwolf.
+They are also followed by Ray Stone, who has been transformed intoh a cyborg after contact with an alien object in his father’s laboratory and has the ability to access and control technology.
+Wonder Woman reveals that the object is one of the Mother Boxes, a powerful artifact that was split in three after an ancient battle in which the Amazons, Atlanteans and humans repelled a destroyer of words known as Steppenwolf.
 Steppenwolf has now returned and forcibly takes the Mother Boxes that are guarded in Themyscira and Atlantis.
 Fearing that they are not enough to fight off Steppenwolf and his parademons, Bruce takes the risky move of using the third Mother Box to try and revive Superman from the dead.

 The Justice League of America, as it was then called, first appeared in 1960, gaining their own title some months later the same year.
-They weren’t (as is being misreported) the first DC superhero team – DC had created that with the Justice Society of America among its Golden Age heroes back in 1940 (which were then retired to Earth 2 with the advent of the Justice League).
-Although going through a number of reboots, line-up changes and losing the America on the end of their name, the Justice League has remained in print until this day.
+They weren’t (as is being misreported in the coverage of the film) the first DC superhero team – DC had created the Justice Society of America among its Golden Age heroes back in 1940 (which were then retired to Earth 2 with the advent of the Justice League).
+Despite going through a number of reboots, line-up changes and losing the America on the end of their name, the Justice League has remained in print until this day.
 (See bottom of page for the other Justice League film and tv versions).

-A live-action film Justice League: Mortal was planned in the mid-2000s under Mad Max director George Miller and a cast line-up was actually announced before the project was shut down by the 2008 writer’s strike.
-Immediately after the release of Batman V Superman, the idea was revived again, although the initial plan was that this would be a two-part film under which this film would have been titled Justice League Part One.
+A live-action film Justice League: Mortal was planned in the mid-2000s under Mad Max director George Miller and a cast line-up was announced before the project was shut down by the 2008 writer’s strike.
+Immediately after the release of Batman V Superman, the idea of a Justice League film was revived again, although the initial plan was that this would be a two-part film and this film would have been titled Justice League Part One.
 The film was subject to considerable production problems, not the least of which was that director Zack Snyder stood down after shooting due to the suicide of his daughter.
-Joss Whedon, the director of The Avengers films, stepped in to direct uncredited reshoots (although only retains co-writer’s credit on the finished film).
+Joss Whedon, the director of the first two The Avengers films, stepped in to direct uncredited reshoots (he only retains co-writer’s credit on the finished film).
 Justice League opened to very mixed reviews and less box-office than had been expected of it.